claudiomattera/typst-modern-cv/src/template.typ

 /// Configure the document and typeset the header
 ///
-/// - fullname (str): Your full name.
+/// - name (str): Your first name.
+/// - surname (str): Your surname.
 /// - address (str): Your home address (optional).
 /// - phone (str): Your phone number (optional).
 /// - email (str): Your email address (optional).